foliomade/foliomade-templates/README.md

 - Handles missing data gracefully (not‑found state)
 - Uses `siteConfig.accentColor` and appends `siteConfig.scripts`
 - No unrelated changes outside your template (unless fixing shared code)

+## Template Checklist

+Use `TEMPLATE_CHECKLIST.md` when creating a new template.
+Copy it into your template folder and ensure all items are complete before opening a PR.

+## CI Validation

+All PRs run a lightweight validation to catch common issues:

+- Ensures `astro.config.mjs` re-exports `_shared/astro.base.mjs`
+- Verifies `src/pages/index.astro` exists and uses `fetchSiteConfig` and `portfolioId`
+- Checks `preview.png` exists (warns if unusually large)

+See `.github/workflows/validate-templates.yml` and `scripts/validate-templates.mjs`.

 ## License